rendynovianto/About-Me/README.md

-- 👋 Hi, I’m @rendynovianto
-- 📫 This repository is my first data analysis SQL project
+📫 This repository is my first data analysis SQL project

-- The purpose of this project is to
+-The purpose of this project is to
   * discover market behaviour
   * find customers behaviour
   * etc